70 years ago... March 1945

 I welcome any and all comments.
 Please use the form below to send me an email.

 2014 was a big year for 458BG.com.
-A template changed that occurred the previous year had placed all of the pages on the website into a state of disorganized chaos.
+A template change that occurred the previous year had placed all of the pages on the website into a state of disorganized chaos.
 Starting in February 2014 I began reformatting the entire site to fit the new template.
 This has allowed me to not only repair most of those crew pages that were currently on the site, but to also add content to them that had not been available when they were originally created.
-In addition to the crew pages, several other new pages and features, such as Mission Narratives, mission data, Stories, a search function, aircraft pages, etc. have been added.
+In addition to the crew pages, several other new pages and features, such as mission narratives, mission data, stories, a search function, aircraft pages, etc. have been added.
 Probably the biggest enhancement to the site is the Alphabetical Listing of personnel that was added in February.

 For a more detailed list of pages that were reformatted or added in 2014, click the "Previous Updates" link below.

 01/31/15 - Added February 1945 to Mission Narratives

 02/19/15 - Added 96th Combat Bomb Wing History links to Missions Page

 02/28/15 - Added March 1945 to Mission Narratives